AngularWizards/ng2-mouse-select/README.md

    With this you can enable other directives on these elements (i.e. drag-n-drop).

 - setting a `selectable` directive to a component inside the `app-selectFrame` enables you to define data which will be returned from the component after the selection (via the 'select' input).
+  As of version 0.4, <a href="#scoping">scoping</a> is supported.

 ## Installation